Five Core Elements of a Healthy Marriage

 • How is your example helping them to become what you want them to be?

-One of the most common critiques from children, who do not walk in the faith of their parents, is how the “religion” of their parents was not a clear and consistent representation of Jesus.
+One of the most common critiques from children who do not walk in the faith of their parents is how the religion of their parents was not a clear and consistent representation of Jesus.
 If you want to damage your family, the easiest way to do this is to live a dualistic life.
-It doesn’t matter how smart you are or how successful you are; it’s your authentic life, good or bad, that will have the most significant impact on your family’s lives.
+It doesn’t matter how smart or successful you are; it’s your authentic life, good or bad, that will have the most significant impact on your family’s lives.

-• Ask your spouse in what ways you are emulating Jesus.
+• Will you ask your spouse about the ways in which you are emulating Jesus?

-• Ask your children in what ways you are emulating Jesus.
+• Will you ask your children about the ways in which you are emulating Jesus?

-• Ask your spouse in what ways you need to change to emulate Jesus better.
+• Will you ask your spouse in what ways you need to change to emulate Jesus better?

-• Ask your children in what ways you need to change to emulate Jesus better.
+• Will you ask your children in what ways you need to change to emulate Jesus better?

 If you are not married or do not have children, ask these questions to two or three of your trusted friends who love you and know you well enough to speak the truth to you.